Cretacolor Pastel Pencils

 This also applies when sharpening them.
 We recommend using a manual hand sharpener that is designed for colored pencils.

 Due to the slightly larger core size, these pencils are great for producing large, broad strokes.
-This makes them a good choice for areas of your work that you need a lot of color with minimal effort.
+This makes them a good choice for areas of your work where you need a lot of color with minimal effort.
 And since they do produce good color with minimal effort, they are handy for other types of applications such as hatching, pointillism, and swirls.
 We encourage you to test out different approaches to find out what works best for you.

-Also, being a larger size, people with smaller hands may found that holding these pastel pencils is a little burdensome.
+Also, being a larger size, people with smaller hands may find that holding these pastel pencils is a little burdensome.
 It may also make it a little more challenging to grip the top of the pencil for added user control.

 For detailed areas, you will want to try to sharpen the point to as fine of a point as possible.
 However, this will likely result in the tip easily chipping.
 This is simply the price you pay when working with pastel pencils.
 Nevertheless, letting off your pushing pressure will make it an easier task.

 Overall, we found the blending of these pencils to be very good.
 They seem to blend well no matter if you are using the tips as a built-in blender or if you go in with an eraser or your finger.
 Introducing water to them is also quite rewarding.
 The water works well with the pigments and you will find that blending and transferring color to other areas of your paper is quite easy (and fun!).

 Layering is also quite good.
 We discovered that you could stack up quite a few layers before things got too out of control.
 Wax bloom is not an issue here since these types of pencils don’t utilize a lot (if any) wax.
 But keep in mind that the more layers that you apply, the messier things can get due to the nature of pastels.

 Packaging and Presentation – 4/5